-If the value of the estate is over £5,000, you will need to pay an application fee of £273.
-You can order additional copies of the probate which currently cost £1.50 each.
+If the value of the estate is over £5,000, you will need to pay an application fee of £300.
+You can order additional copies of the probate for which you may have to pay a fee.
 This can make it easier to deal with different organisations at the same time.